 If you’re planning a party or a wedding and you’re not sure what to ask people to bring, why not ask for donations to us instead?
 We can provide collection envelopes for your occasion and provide tax-deductible receipts for your donors.
-Contact us for more information or create your own In Celebration page.
+Contact us for more information.

 A donation in memory of a friend or loved one is a wonderful way to remember someone and many people choose to donate to a charity in lieu of flowers at funeral services.
-We can provide donation envelopes and tax-deductible receipts or you can create an online In Memory fundraising page.
+We can provide donation envelopes and tax-deductible receipts.
 Please contact us for more information.

 Leaving a gift in your Will is an extraordinary act of generosity and a way to make a real difference beyond your lifetime.
 It will have a significant impact on the work we do, helping fund our counsellors and allow us to continue the many vital support services we provide to kids with cancer.
 Find out more.